murariguilherme/murariguilherme/README.md

 <br/>

-- 🔭 Currently looking for an oportunity to work with .NET Core in UK.
+- 🔭 Currently looking for an oportunity to work with .NET Core in UK

-- 🌱 I’m currently learning Devops and ripening about Microservices
+- 🌱 Passionate about learning new techs

 - 🚀 Fell free to add me in social medias, I love to do new friends! 😀